-- \ It is recommended to service at whichever interval happens first. - a) Stop engine and remove key.
+- \ It is recommended to service at whichever interval happens first. - a) Stop engine, wait for all moving parts to stop, and remove key.
 Machine must be positioned on level surface. - b) Tilt seat up and tilt hood forward to gain access to the cooling area.